GirayEryilmaz/bash-snippets/README.md

-# slurm-snippets
+# bash-snippets
-Some useful snippets I like to use in slurm scripts
+Some useful bash snippets I like to use.
+Some of them are for slurm only.